Mexico: Economy

 The electronics industry of Mexico has grown enormously within the last decade.
-Mexico has the sixth largest electronics industry in the world after China, United States, Japan, South Korea, and Taiwan.
+Mexico has the sixth largest electronics industry in the world after China, the United States, Japan, South Korea, and Taiwan.
 Mexico is the second-largest exporter of electronics to the United States where it exported $71.4 billion worth of electronics in 2011.
-The Mexican electronics industry is dominated by the manufacture and OEM design of televisions, displays, computers, mobile phones, circuit boards, semiconductors, electronic appliances, communications equipment and LCD modules.
-The Mexican electronics industry grew 20% between 2010 and 2011, up from its constant growth rate of 17% between 2003 and 2009.
-Currently electronics represent 30% of Mexico's exports.
+The Mexican electronics exports grew 73% between 2002 and 2012.
+The manufactured value-added sector, which electronics is part of, accounted for 18% of Mexico's GDP.